This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Although, as mentioned earlier, there isn’t a set way to determine how much compensation you’ll receive for your child’s cerebral palsy claim.
 It will depend on the severity of the disorder, along with your state’s laws.

-Economic damages will differ depending on your state and the severity of your child’s cerebral palsy.
-On the higher end, such as a 2012 cerebral palsy case in New York, the plaintiffs won more than $100 million, which included both non-economic and economic damages.
+- Economic damages will differ depending on your state and the severity of your child’s cerebral palsy.
+On the higher end, such as a 2012 cerebral palsy case in New York, the plaintiffs won more than $100 million, including non-economic and economic damages.

 Statute of Limitations for Cerebral Palsy Claims for Compensation